alistairskirk/CarND-Vehicle-Detection/writeup_Report_ASK.md

 #### Pipeline Production and Smoothing Parameters

-As shown in the 16th code block, a Car Class was created to store essential information for each vehicle that is detected including the `n` most recent bounding boxes, a simple counter `self.detected` that is used in determining how long the car has been detected (in frames), and if the car is consistently detected in each new frame, this counter increases at a rate of 1.5, however if the car has not been detected the counter decays at a rate of 1.0 per frame, until it is essentially 'forgotten' and removed from the list of Cars.
+As shown in the 16th code block, a Car Class was created to store essential information for each vehicle that is detected including:
+* The `n` most recent bounding boxes using averaging to find the `bestbox`
+* a simple counter `self.detected` that is used in determining how long the car has been detected (in frames): if the car is consistently detected in each new frame, this counter increases at a rate of 1.5, however if the car has not been detected the counter decays at a rate of 1.0 per frame, until it is essentially 'forgotten' and removed from the list of Cars.

 In the 17th code block, I set up a production pipeline of functions that:
 * Use CLAHE to correct image luminosity